ianwelerson/ianwelerson/README.md

 ### Hello from Calgary, Canada 🇨🇦

-I'm **Ian Welerson**, a **Frontend Engineer** with over seven years of experience building modern, user-focused web applications and SaaS platforms.
+I'm **Ian Welerson**, a **Software Engineer** with 8+ years of experience building web applications and SaaS platforms.

-I work mainly with **JavaScript, TypeScript, Vue.js, Svelte, Next.js, HTML, CSS, and SASS**, and I enjoy creating interfaces that are both reliable and easy to use.
-I also have solid experience with **testing tools** like **Jest, Vitest, Cypress, and Playwright**, and **UI libraries** such as **Tailwind, Shadcn, and Chart.js**.
-My focus is always on maintainable code, performance, and accessibility.

-Beyond the frontend, I’ve worked with **backend technologies** including **Node.js, NestJS, GraphQL, WebSockets, REST APIs**, and **Supabase**.
-I’m also familiar with **monorepo setups** using **Turborepo** and scalable architecture patterns like **Feature-Sliced Design (FSD)**.
+I work mainly with **JavaScript and TypeScript**, using frameworks like **Vue.js, Svelte, and Next.js** to build reliable and maintainable interfaces.

+I've worked on a range of products, from enterprise SaaS platforms and fintech products to internal tools and dashboards.
+I focus on structuring frontend codebases, improving performance, and keeping projects consistent as they grow.

+Alongside frontend work, I have experience with **Node.js**, **GraphQL**, **WebSockets**, **REST APIs**, and **Supabase**, contributing to integrations and backend features.

-In past roles, I’ve taken on **Tech Lead** and **Head of Frontend** responsibilities - helping guide technical direction, improve development workflows, and mentor teammates.
+In previous roles, I've taken on **Tech Lead** and **Head of Frontend** responsibilities across companies in **Brazil, the United States, and Australia**, supporting technical decisions, improving workflows, and staying hands-on with development across distributed teams.

-Over the years, I’ve had the opportunity to collaborate with teams from **Brazil, the United States, and Australia**, gaining valuable experience working across different cultures and time zones.
+---

+### Stack

+**Frontend:** TypeScript, Vue.js, Svelte, Next.js, TailwindCSS, SASS
+**Testing:** Vitest, Jest, Cypress, Playwright, Testing Library
+**Backend:** Node.js, NestJS, GraphQL, REST, WebSockets, Supabase, PostgreSQL
+**Architecture:** Feature-Sliced Design, Turborepo, Monorepos

 ---